Skip to main content

 1. Let your child know they’re not alone.

-If your child’s catheters ever hurt or cause pain, don’t force the catheter.
+However, if your child’s catheters ever hurt or cause pain, don’t force the catheter.
 There are ways to potentially make cathing less painful.
 First, however, talk to your child’s doctor about the situation.

 In case of minor irritation or pain when cathing, it’s possible that a catheter type change could help.
 For example, hydrophilic pediatric catheters remain well-lubricated from start to finish, making cathing much more comfortable.